 Nearly everyone infected with Zika gets it from mosquito bites.
 But a small number of people have also caught it from having sex with an infected person.
-It's likely that the virus can be spread through vaginal, anal, and oral sex.
+The virus can be spread through vaginal, anal, and oral sex.

 Zika can also spread from a pregnant woman to her unborn baby.